Tested Baking & Dessert Recipes & Videos

 Yellow Butter Cake

-Preheat oven to 350 degrees F (177 degrees C).
-Butter and flour two - 9 inch x 1 1/2 inch (23 x 3.75 cm) cake pans, and then line the bottoms with parchment paper (or spray with Bakers Joy).
+Preheat oven to 350 degrees F (180 degrees C).
+Butter and flour two - 9 inch x 2 inch (23 x 5 cm) cake pans, and then line the bottoms of the pans with parchment paper.

 In bowl of electric mixer, or with a hand mixer, beat the butter until soft (about 1-2 minutes).
-Gradually add 1 1/2 cups (300 grams) of the sugar and beat until light and fluffy (about 2-3 minutes).
-Add the egg yolks, one at a time, beating well after each addition.
+Gradually add the sugar and beat until light and fluffy (about 3 minutes).
+Add the eggs, one at a time, beating well after each addition.
 Scrape down the sides of the bowl.
 Add the vanilla extract and beat until combined.

-With the mixer on low speed, alternately add the flour mixture and buttermilk, in three additions, beginning and ending with the flour.
+With the mixer on low speed, alternately add the flour mixture (in three additions) and buttermilk (in two additions), beginning and ending with the flour.

-Divide the batter and pour into the prepared pans, smoothing the surface with an offset spatula or the back of a spoon.
-Bake for about 35 to 40 minutes or until a toothpick inserted into the center of the cake comes out clean and the cake springs back when pressed lightly in center.
+Evenly divide the batter and pour into the prepared pans, smoothing the surface with an offset spatula or the back of a spoon.
+Bake for about 27 to 30 minutes or until a toothpick inserted into the center of the cake comes out just clean and the cake springs back when lightly pressed in the center.

 Place the cakes on a wire rack to cool, in their pans, for about 10 minutes.
 Then invert the cakes onto a greased rack.
 To prevent splitting, reinvert cakes so that tops are right side up.
 Cool completely before filling and frosting.

-Frosting: In a stainless steel bowl over a saucepan of simmering water, place the egg whites, sugar, water, and corn syrup.
-With a handheld electric mixer beat the mixture for 3 to 4 minutes on low speed.
-Increase the speed to high and continue to beat for another 3 to 4 minutes or until the icing is shiny and satiny with soft peaks.
+Frosting: Put the egg whites, sugar, water, corn syrup, and cream of tartar in a stainless steel bowl.
+With a handheld electric mixer beat the mixture until the ingredients are well combined.
+Then place the bowl over a saucepan of simmering water.
+Continue to beat, on medium-low speed, for about 3 minutes.
+Then increase the speed to high and continue to beat for another 3 to 4 minutes or until the frosting forms soft peaks.

-Remove from heat, add the vanilla extract, and continue to beat on high speed for another 1 to 2 minutes or until the frosting is thick.
-Use immediately.
+Remove from heat, add the vanilla extract, and continue to beat on high speed for another 1 to 2 minutes or until the frosting is thick and of spreading consistency.
+Let cool to room temperature and then use immediately.

 Assemble: With a serrated knife, cut each cake layer in half, horizontally.
 Place one cake layer on your serving plate and spread with about 1/3 of the lemon curd and sprinkle with about 2 tablespoons of coconut.
 Continue with the next layers, stacking and filling with the lemon curd and coconut.
-Frost the top and sides of the cake with the 7-Minute Frosting and then sprinkle with about 1 cup of coconut.
-Cover and refrigerate the cake until serving time.
+Frost the top and sides of the cake with the 7-Minute Frosting and then sprinkle with dried coconut.
+If not serving immediately, cover and refrigerate the cake.

 Lemon Curd: